Midaah-r/keyboard/JOURNAL.md

 _bruh_

-I redesigned the case again and this time i decided to go with a cool hollow net like design.
+I redesigned the case again and this time and after a _LOT_ of trail and error with different ideas i decided to go with a cool hollow net like design.
+It took me an embarrasingly long time to implement it courtesy of my poor fusion skills :D

 This is how it turned out: